ohej/alfresco-tutorials/aikau/tutorial/tutorial.md

 ![Simple page two widgets in a horizontal layout](images/part-one-simple-page-4.png)

 Notice how the widgets are nested inside each other.
-The `HorizontalWidgets` has a config object with a list of widgets with their own properties.
+The `HorizontalWidgets` has a config object with a list of widgets, each with their own peoperties.
 The configuration includes a parameter for the horizontal widget `widgetWidth: 50` which defines the percentage width each widget should recieve.

 ## The built-in widgets

 As mentioned above, the only component in Share (as of 4.2.f) using the new Aikau framework is the header.
-However, this does not mean that we're limited to logo, buttons and drop downs.
+However, this does not mean that we're limited to logo, buttons, and drop downs.

 The good folks at Alfresco are working hard on converting the Document Library to use the Aikau framework.
-This means that there are a lot of widgets in the library that can be use right now.
+This means that there is a lot of widgets in the library that can be used right now.

-Take a look at the [Share source](https://svn.alfresco.com/repos/alfresco-open-mirror/alfresco/COMMUNITYTAGS/V4.2e/root/projects/slingshot/source/web/js/alfresco/) to see see all the existing widgets.
+Take a look at the [Share source](https://svn.alfresco.com/repos/alfresco-open-mirror/alfresco/COMMUNITYTAGS/V4.2e/root/projects/slingshot/source/web/js/alfresco/) to see all the existing widgets.

-There are widgets for loading up nodes, rendering properties, buttons, menus, forms, dialogs, selectors for users, nodes, categories and much, much more.
+There are widgets for loading up nodes, rendering properties, buttons, menus, forms, dialogs, selectors for users, nodes, categories, and much, much more.

 Not all widgets are production ready, but they are excellent examples to look at, and to get inspiration from.
-Use them as a reference on good practises on writing good and generic widgets.
+Use them as a reference on good practises on writing good, and generic widgets.

 # Part Two: Introduction to widgets

 Using the existing widgets in Share provides a lot of features, but when developing a custom page, custom widgets are usually needed.
-Also to fully understand, use and extend the existing widgets we need to look at how widgets are created.
+To fully understand, use and extend the existing widgets we need to look at how widgets are created.

-This chapter will focus on how to write widgets and provide examples on how to utilize templates, i18n, css and Ajax.
+This chapter will focus on how to write widgets, and will provide examples on how to utilize templates, i18n, css, and Ajax.

 ## YUI, Dojo and AMD

-Up until now, Share has been built on top of the YUI2 framework and almost all of the current features in Share still use YUI2.
+Up until now, Share has been built on top of the YUI2 framework, and almost all of the current features in Share still use YUI2.

-Share will eventually move away from YUI2 as it is not being developed anymore, and there is no clear upgrade path from YUI2 to YUI3, so Alfresco had to make a decision, and chose to go with [Dojo's AMD Module system](http://dojotoolkit.org/documentation/tutorials/1.9/modules/).
+Share will eventually move away from YUI2 as it is not being developed anymore, and since there is no clear upgrade path from YUI2 to YUI3, Alfresco had to make a decision and chose to go with [Dojo's AMD Module system](http://dojotoolkit.org/documentation/tutorials/1.9/modules/).

-The Aikau framework relies on [Dojo's AMD Module system](http://dojotoolkit.org/documentation/tutorials/1.9/modules/), to provide features for loading and extending widgets.
+The Aikau framework relies on [Dojo's AMD Module system](http://dojotoolkit.org/documentation/tutorials/1.9/modules/) to provide features for loading and extending widgets.

 This does not mean that Alfresco is switching away from YUI and forcing users into Dojo.

 Most of Share's future core modules will be based on Dojo, but this does not mean developers needs to learn and use Dojo for everything.
-However a bit of AMD knowledge will be needed, which defines is what defines widget and their dependencies.
+However a bit of AMD knowledge will be needed, which is what defines widget and their dependencies.
 That's it.
 Once AMD is in place, it's up to the developers to load up another framework or use vanilla Javascript.

 ## Creating a simple widget

 Let's create a really simple widget on a new page.
 The widget will not do much, other than do an alert with "Hello world".
 Let's start out with the code, see that it works and then go into the details.

 First we need to create the widget.
-Create this file `src/main/amp/web/js/example/widgets/MyWidget.js`
+Create this file:
+`src/main/amp/web/js/example/widgets/MyWidget.js`

 	define(["dojo/_base/declare",
 	        "dijit/_WidgetBase",